conda/conda/docs/source/building/meta-yaml.rst

      - name: some-other-subpackage

-NOTE: if any output is specified in the outputs section, the default packaging behavior of conda-build is bypassed.
+NOTE: If any output is specified in the outputs section, the default packaging behavior of conda-build is bypassed.
 In other words, if any subpackage is specified, then you will not get the normal top-level build for this recipe without explicitly defining a subpackage for it.
 This is an alternative to the